lixiaopi1985/agrimet_scraper/README.md

 It will create a directory for your project, this folder will contain yourproject-config, yourproject-log, yourproject-database, yourproject-stations

+>If you choose 'atlas', the program will prompt you for your atlas connection string and the password

 cd into your project, change .ini file if needed